MDAnalysis/UserGuide/doc/source/contributing_code.rst

 .. _versionchanged: https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html#directive-versionchanged
 .. _deprecated: https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html#directive-deprecated

-We use reST constructs to annotate *additions*, *changes*, *deprecations* to the code so that users can quickly learn from the documentation in which version of MDAnalysis the feature is available.
+We use reST constructs to annotate *additions*, *changes*, and *deprecations* to the code so that users can quickly learn from the documentation in which version of MDAnalysis the feature is available.

 A **newly added module/class/method/attribute/function** gets a `versionadded`_  directive entry in its primary doc section, as below.